 Day 65: Depart for Int’l flight to home

-In order to get ready for this challenge, you need to be trained at least for about 8 to 12 months to prepare yourself as strong candidate.
-You can go to fitness center every morning for about 2 hours, do hiking every weekend with increasing weights on your pack (i.e. 10kg, 15kg, 20 kg, and up to 25kg), manage some time for cycling for couple of hours for 3 or 4 times a week.
+To get ready for this challenge, you need to be trained at least for about 8 to 12 months to prepare yourself as a strong candidate.
+You can go to the fitness center every morning for about 2 hours, do hiking every weekend with increasing weights on your pack (i.e. 10kg, 15kg, 20 kg, and up to 25kg), manage some time for cycling for a couple of hours for 3 or 4 times a week.
 On the summit push, extra effort is required walking on ice and climbing up to 10 – 14 hours.
-On our all-8000m expeditions, we supply excellent logistics; good ratios of climbing support sherpas and standard number of oxygen, which plays the vital roll for the success and safe climb of the peak.
+On our all-8000m expeditions, we supply excellent logistics; good ratios of climbing support sherpas and the standard number of oxygen, which plays a vital role in the success and safe climb of the peak.

-You must have well knowledge about using of mountaineering gears, good with rock climbing and ice climbing, will increase the chances of reaching thesummit andalso previous mountaineering experiences is mandatory but doesn’t really require any high level of technical experience.
+You must have well knowledge about using mountaineering gears, good with rock climbing and ice climbing, will increase the chances of reaching the summit and also previous mountaineering experiences are mandatory but don’t require any high level of technical experience.

 Dream Himalaya is an awesome outfitter!
 The Guides, Porters, and Dawa are trustworthy and easy to talk to...
 It's these kind people that makes your trip hassle and worry free.
 Highly recommend!

 The EBC trek is incredible and highly recommended with stunning scenery and good people.
 DHA's guides and porters are great and took very good care of us.
 If you are looking for a great trek in the Himalaya's then this one is for you!